microsoft/autogen/samples/apps/research-assistant-react/README.md

     print(f"PDF URL: {paper['pdf_url']}")
 ```

-In response the user can type `@execute` which causes the code to be executed and the response returned.
+In response, the user can type `@execute` which causes the code to be executed and the response returned.

 Next, the user can request modifications to the code: